 When Bernie first visited the Vista area, looking for a site to build his family home, he noticed the private road sign on Elevado and reluctantly turned away believing that only those who lived on the road were allowed to drive on it.
 Luckily, he connected with a local realtor and later purchased a lot on Camino Cantera.
 When Bernie designed and built his home with his family, it was the 5th house built on Camino Cantera.
 In those early days, the roads were pretty rough and along with a fellow homeowner they would work together to keep the roads cleared of brush.
 As more people moved into the area the roads began to need additional care.
 Bernie purchased a load of asphalt with his dump truck and with a small group of neighborhood volunteers they would fill in the deep holes to try to keep on top of the much-needed repairs and patches.
 In those days’ asphalt/blacktop material cost about $2 for a 60lb bag, while today the same 60lb bag cost more than six times as much at $13 per bag.

 After Elevado was repaved by the water authorities in the early 00s, Bernie recognized that, without timely maintenance, little cracks would become potholes and potholes would become craters.
 Initially, deep holes would crop up about once a year, and Bernie would go out and fill and patch the road.
 Eventually the occurrence of potholes started to be more frequent.
 Occasionally neighbors would stop as Bernie was fixing the road and donate money to help cover the costs.
 With increasing area traffic, it became a two-person job to do the needed repairs - one to direct traffic and the other to repair and patch.
-Over last 4 years, Bernie has provided the equipment, materials and expertise while Felix Enriquez has worked alongside him.
-Unfortunately, it’s gotten to the point where patches are needed on a weekly basis and Bernie and Felix go out once a week to repair what they can.
-It’s now time for our community to unite and work together to ensure our road is repaired and improved for the safety and benefit of everyone.
+For many years, Bernie provided the equipment, materials and expertise while Felix Enriquez has worked alongside him.
+Unfortunately, in 2017, it had gotten to the point where patches were needed on a weekly basis and the time came for our community to unite and work together to ensure our road was repaired and improved for the safety and benefit of everyone.

 Meet the Team